tus/tus-resumable-upload-protocol/protocol.md

 If the `Upload-Defer-Length` header contains any other value than `1` the server should return a `400 Bad Request` status.

-After the length was deferred using `Upload-Defer-Length: 1`, once the length is known the Client MUST set the `Upload-Length` header in the next `PATCH` request.
+If the length was deferred using `Upload-Defer-Length: 1`, the Client MUST set the `Upload-Length` header in the next `PATCH` request, once the length is known.
 Once set the length MUST NOT be changed.
 As long as the length of the upload is not known, the Server MUST set `Upload-Defer-Length: 1` in all responses to `HEAD` requests.